MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 ## Step 4 - Define your source files

 When deploying Office, you create an installation package of the source files used to install Office.
 The source files are different for 32-bit and 64-bit versions of Office and are different for each of the update channels.
-Because of this, you will likely need to create multiple installation packages.
+Because of this, you will likely need to create multiple installation packages to support the different architectures and update requirements in your organization.
 For example, to deploy to two channels and both architectures, you create four packages:

 - Semi-Annual Channel for 32-bit
 - Semi-Annual Channel for 64-bit
 - Semi-Annual Channel (Targeted) for 32-bit
 - Semi-Annual Channel (Targeted) for 64-bit